tinne26/ggfnt/specification.md

 	- 0b0001_0000 : flag for diagonal mode.
 If set, some of the next flags are interpreted differently.
 	- 0b0010_0000 : draw horizontally; on diagonal mode, diagonal length.
 Will have `nzuint8` value in the data.
 	- 0b0100_0000 : draw vertically (will have `nzuint8` value in the data); on diagonal mode, flag for ascending (set) or descending (unset) diagonal.
-	- 0b1000_0000 : single pixel draw flag (both draw horz and draw vert flags must be unset).
+	- 0b1000_0000 : single pixel draw flag (both draw horz and draw vert flags must be unset). on diagonal mode, undefined (panic).

 Important:
 - The horizontal draw width is always advanced automatically during operations.
 The vertical draw height is not applied.